sanika191/DS202_Final_Project_SanikaBorade/README.md

 service = QiskitRuntimeService()
 ```

-Once we have all the dependencies in place, we can run the groverdemo.py in the cirtual environment.
+Once we have all the dependencies in place, we can run the groverdemo.py in the virtual environment.

 ```
 > & <path to virtual env>/Scripts/python.exe <path to groverdemo.py>/groverdemo.py